Tinker (software): Features

-The Tinker package is based on several related codes: (a) the canonical Tinker, version 8, (b) the Tinker9 package as a direct extension of canonical Tinker to GPU systems, (c) the Tinker-HP package for massively parallel MPI applications on hybrid CPU and GPU-based systems, (d) Tinker-FFE for visualization of Tinker calculations via a Java-based graphical interface, and (e) the Tinker-OpenMM package for Tinker's use with GPUs via an interface for the OpenMM software.
+The Tinker package is based on several related codes: (a) canonical CPU-based Tinker, (b) Tinker-GPU as a direct extension of canonical Tinker to GPU systems, (c) Tinker-HP for massively parallel MPI applications on hybrid CPU and GPU-based systems, (d) Tinker Studio for launching and visualization of Tinker calculations via a TypeScript-based graphical interface, and (e) Poltype 2 for parameterization of Tiinker-style polarizable force fields such as AMOEBA.
 All of the Tinker codes are available from the TinkerTools organization site on GitHub.
 Additional information is available from the TinkerTools community web site.

 Programs are provided to perform many functions including: